NES2102 : Agricultural Economics and Policy

 Intended Skill Outcomes

-To be able to use economics to understand and analyse farm and sector issues and to appreciate the economic and policy history, so to get a better understanding of the possible future of the agricultural and food systems in the UK and beyond.
+It should enable students to apply economics to understand and analyse farming issues and the impact of policy intervention in agricultural markets so to get a better understanding of the development of the UK agri-food system and other competitive markets.

-To be able to think economically about current and future problems and opportunities, apply knowledge to real life situations and appreciate the strengths and weaknesses of competing and conflicting arguments.
+To enhance critical thinking about current and future economic issues, policy changes, challenges and opportunities at the sector and farm level, apply knowledge to real life situations and appreciate the strengths and weaknesses of competing and conflicting arguments.

 Teaching Methods